immcantation/shazam/docs/topics/distToNearest.md

 For single-cell mode, the input format is the same as that for [groupGenes](http://www.rdocumentation.org/packages/alakazam/topics/groupGenes).
 Namely, each row represents a sequence/chain.
 Sequences/chains from the same cell are linked by a cell ID in the `cellIdColumn` field.
-In this mode, there is a choice of whether grouping should be done by (a) using IGH (BCR) or TRB/TRD (TCR) sequences only or (b) using IGH plus IGK/IGL (BCR) or TRB/TRD plus TRA/TRG (TCR).
+Groupin will be done by using IGH (BCR) or TRB/TRD (TCR) sequences only.
+The argument that allowed to include light chains, `onlyHeavy`, is deprecated.
-This is governed by the `onlyHeavy` argument.

 Note, `distToNearest` required that each cell (each unique value in `cellIdColumn`) correspond to only a single `IGH` (BCR) or `TRB/TRD` (TCR) sequence.